-The SARs will vest to the extent of 1/4 of the SARs as of the one year anniversary after the grant date, then an additional 1/36th of the remaining balance on a monthly basis, so that the SARs are fully vested on the fourth anniversary of the grant date.
+SARs issued in previous periods vest to the extent of 1/4 of the SARs as of the one year anniversary after the grant date, then an additional 1/36th of the remaining balance on a monthly basis, so that the SARs are fully vested on the fourth anniversary of the grant date unless otherwise determined by the Board.
 The SARs shall be available to exercise to the extent of 25% of the total number of SARs issued to the recipient at the one year anniversary of the grant date, then an additional 25% of the initially issued number of SARs will be able to be exercised on each of the second, third and fourth anniversaries of the base grant date.
-The SARs can only be exercised on the appropriate anniversary date or some other date as agreed, and if they are not exercised they will terminate after the expiry of the relevant exercise date.
+The SARs can only be exercised on the appropriate anniversary date or some other date as agreed by the Board, and if they are not exercised they will terminate after the expiry of the relevant exercise date.

-Upon exercise of SARs, the recipient will be entitled to receive a payment equal to the increase in share price between the share price on exercise date and the exercise price of the SARs.
+Upon exercise of all types of SARs, the recipient will be entitled to receive a payment equal to the increase in share price between the share price on exercise date, or such other value determined by the Board, and the exercise price of the SARs.

 Such payment can be made either in cash or by the issue of SLI NZ ordinary shares, at market value, at the discretion of the Board of Directors.